Suggested length: 1 class period (45-55 minutes)

 To prepare for this lesson, direct students to explore the Kialo discussion “Could the De-Extinction of Certain Species Help the Environment?” at home.
 Students should spend about 30 minutes to:

 - Read the discussion.

 - Comment on any claims that they would like to discuss in class.

 - Vote on the 5 most impactful claims in the discussion, giving each a score of “4.”

 Instruct the whole class to turn to a partner and discuss their answers to the following question: “What is your favorite extinct animal?
 If you could bring it back to life, would you?”
 Conduct a brief discussion around students’ answers.

-- Go over any questions or comments about the Kialo discussion that students made at home, then lead a brief discussion around these points.
+- Go over any questions, comments, or highly-voted claims from the Kialo discussion, then lead a brief discussion around these points.

 Part A: Four Corners (25-30 minutes)